Linking mountain-valley water cycles to enable and promote water sustainability

 Current projects include:

-Sustainable Forest: In the Sierra Nevada, how would the water cycle - particularly balance between evapotranspiration and runoff, or streamflow -- change if our forest were in a more sustainable condition?
-Our forests have approximately twice the biomass and use more water than prior to fire suppression, resulting in less water coming down from the mountains and increased catastrophic wildfires.
-Using spatially intensive field measurements to inform hydrologic modeling, Dr. Bales requires a data-based research to discover how water cycle may be improved if forests were restored to sustainable densities.
+Sustainable Forest: In the Sierra Nevada, how would the water cycle - particularly the balance between evapotranspiration and runoff, or streamflow -- change if our forest were in a more sustainable condition?
+Over the past century, fire suppression has approximately resulted in much denser forests and thus use more water and less runoff from our mountain headwaters.
+A second result is increased high-intensity wildfires, with water-quality implications.
+Using spatially intensive field measurements and satelite data to inform hydrologic modeling, Dr. Bales uses data-driven research to discover how water cycle may be improved if forests were restored to sustainable densities.
+His research also informs innovative financing for forest restoration.

-Improved Water Accounting and Forecasting: Currently, we don’t know the amount of water or snow residing across the landscape in our water accounting systems.
-A better estimation in the forecasting of the whole basin water cycle can drastically improve water decision-making, and Dr. Bales aims to accurately estimate how much water is available in snowpacks, soil, and groundwater.
-Water storage is the real foundation for water security, and natural water reservoirs like these three areas can better increase water sustainability.
+Improved Water Accounting and Forecasting: Currently, we don’t accurately know either the amount of water stored in our natural reservoirs across the landscape, or the amount of water entering and leaving those reservoirs.
+Better estimation and forecasting of the whole-basin water cycle can dramatically improve water decision-making; and Dr. Bales develops systems and tools to accurately estimate how much water is in snowpacks, soil, and groundwater, plus the associated precipitation, infiltration, runoff and flows.
+Seasonal and inter-annual water storage are a central foundation for water security, and these natural water reservoirs are at least as important as built storage such as dams.
 By looking at how these three areas are changing daily, monthly, annually and longer, we can bring accurate water accounting, i.e. better hydrologic information to bear on a wide range of resource-management challenges.

 When Dr. Roger Bales was a college student, there was much discourse regarding environmental protection and Congress was passing laws like the Clean Water Act.
 It was truly an exciting time for engineers to emerge and tackle environmental problems of their parents’ generations, and Dr. Bales was pulled right into that.
 Enjoying people and places, he cherishes the feeling of contributing to solutions.
 “We’re at that point again with climate change,” he remarks, and that he would like to create a “more sustainable world for [his] children and their generation.”